RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 The brand that offers the best value for money is Vectus tank.

 ----------
+## Recommendations

+1. **Compare Prices Across Brands**:
+   - This helps to quickly identify which brands offer better value for specific tank sizes.

 ## Conclusion
 This analysis was aiming to shed light on the pricing dynamics of water tanks in Kenya, helping consumers choose the best options based on their needs and budgets.